 - Counters anxiety and depression and increases enthusiasm and optimism.

-- Improves the ability to fall asleep quickly and sleep well.
+- It improves the ability to fall asleep quickly and sleep well.

 - Improves self-image